-- 316. Plaintiff Bette Jo Green ("Bette Jo") recently retired from a 35-year career as a Labor and Delivery Nurse at a large, Boston-area hospital.
-She is 67 years old. - 317.
-Plaintiff Jo Ann Whitehead ("Jo Ann") is a Community Garden Educator with a non-profit group in the Boston area.
+235. Plaintiff Bette Jo Green ("Bette Jo") recently retired from a 35-year career as a Labor and Delivery Nurse at a large, Boston-area hospital.
+She is almost 67 years old.

+236. Plaintiff Jo Ann Whitehead ("Jo Ann") is a Community Garden Educator with a non-profit group in the Boston area.
 Jo Ann has worked in urban gardening for more than 10 years and previously worked in public school settings.
-Jo Ann is 67 years old. - 318.
-Jo Ann and Bette Jo met in 1960 and were friends at Manchester College in Indiana.
+Jo Ann is 67 years old.

+237. Jo Ann and Bette Jo met in 1960 and were friends at Manchester College in Indiana.
 Jo Ann and Bette Jo graduated from Manchester College in 1964 and were roommates during their senior year.

-- 319. After remaining in contact for more than 15 years, a time during which Bette Jo lived in Massachusetts and Jo Ann remained in Indiana, the two women visited each other on several occasions and then began a romantic relationship in 1981. - 320.
-For 28 years, Bette Jo and Jo Ann have been in a committed relationship and have lived together in Jamaica Plain, Massachusetts, where they are deeply involved in the community. - 321.
-Jo Ann and Bette Jo both volunteer in their community and are active in their Neighborhood Watch.
-Bette Jo takes their elderly neighbors on shopping trips, and both Bette Jo and Jo Ann help at programs for local children and youth, including weekly summer barbecues. - 322.
-Jo Ann and Bette Jo are both cancer survivors.
+238. After remaining in contact for more than 15 years, a time during which Bette Jo lived in Massachusetts and Jo Ann remained in Indiana, the two women visited each other on several occasions and then began a romantic relationship in 1981.

+239. For more than 27 years, Bette Jo and Jo Ann have been in a committed relationship and have lived together in Jamaica Plain, Massachusetts, where they are deeply involved in the community.

+240. Jo Ann and Bette Jo both volunteer in their community and are active in their Neighborhood Watch.
+Bette Jo takes their elderly neighbors on shopping trips, and both Bette Jo and Jo Ann help at programs for local children and youth, including weekly summer barbecues.

+241. Jo Ann and Bette Jo are both cancer survivors.
 Jo Ann survived a difficult fight with bone cancer, but she had to reduce her working hours because of ongoing fatigue.
 Bette Jo suffered from both uterine and cervical cancer.
-Both women have been cancer free for many years but remain conscious of the risk of recurrence. - 323.
-Jo Ann and Bette Jo have many supportive family members, primarily in the Midwest, where they make annual visits to spend time with their families. - 324.
-After 23 years as a committed couple, Bette Jo and Jo Ann married in the garden at their home in Jamaica Plain, Massachusetts on June 7, 2004, in strict and complete accordance with Massachusetts law.
-Friends and neighbors attended their wedding. - 325.
-In February 2008, when she was 66 years old, Jo Ann applied for and began receiving Social Security retirement benefits based on her own Social Security earnings record.
+Both women have been cancer free for many years but remain conscious of the risk of recurrence.

+242. Jo Ann and Bette Jo have many supportive family members, primarily in the Midwest, where they make annual visits to spend time with their families.

+243. After 23 years as a committed couple, Bette Jo and Jo Ann married in the garden at their home in Jamaica Plain, Massachusetts on June 7, 2004, in strict and complete accordance with Massachusetts law.
+Friends and neighbors attended their wedding.

+244. In February 2008, when she was 66 years old, Jo Ann applied for and began receiving Social Security retirement benefits based on her own Social Security earnings record.
 Jo Ann is currently 67 years old and continues to receive Social Security retirement benefits based on her own earnings record.

-- 326. In February 2008, at the age of 65 years and 10 months and in anticipation of her retirement from nursing, Bette Jo applied for and began receiving Social Security retirement benefits on her own earnings record. - 327.
-Social Security offers the option of receiving benefits based on the earnings record of a spouse.
-This option is described by the Social Security Administration ("SSA") on its website, in relevant part, at http://www.ssa.gov/pubs/10035.html:
+245. In February 2008, at the age of 65 years and 10 months and in anticipation of her retirement from nursing, Bette Jo applied for and began receiving earnings record of a spouse.
+This option is described by the Social Security